-The Robyn Van En Center is a national resource center about Community-Supported Agriculture (CSA) for people across the nation and around the world.
-The center provides outreach and works to gain publicity about CSA farms in order to benefit community farmers and communities everywhere.
+The Robyn Van En Center was a national resource center about Community-Supported Agriculture (CSA) for people across the nation and around the world.
+The center provided outreach and worked to gain publicity about CSA farms in order to benefit community farmers and communities everywhere.